 I hadn’t blogged in forever and that was bugging me, but I couldn’t think of anything to blog about.
 So, I did what any thoroughly post-post-modern middle-aged woman would do and tossed the problem out to Twitter.
 The most intriguing answer I got (she says, as if more than two people replied) was socks.
-I could blog about my three favorite pair of socks.
+I could blog about my three favorite pairs of socks.

 Nearly 30 years.
-How the hell did that happen?
+How did that happen?

-Blink and suddenly, not only is your grandmother nearly three decades dead, but also dead are the woman who owned the apartment building she lived in for at least 50 years, the woman’s daughter and son-in-law, and surely also Mr. Perry, the then octogenarian who lived across the stairs from my grandmother and was in the thick of getting his pilot’s license when my grandmother passed away.
-I don’t think they were ever really friends, but he tried to visit my grandmother before she died, but apparently showed up at the wrong hospital and was much distressed to discover my grandmother was not there.
-I don’t think my mother ever told him which hospital my grandmother was in at all much less in time for him to say goodbye.
+I don’t think Mr. Perry and my grandmother were good friends, just good neighbors.
+Still, he tried to visit my grandmother in the hospital as she was dying.
+Unfortunately, no one had told him which hospital she was in.
+He showed up at the wrong one and was distressed to discover my grandmother was not there (I assume he assumed she’d already died).
+I don’t think my mother ever told Mr. Perry which hospital my grandmother was in at all much less in time for him to say goodbye.
 My mother is a kind and generous person, but sometimes she is thoughtless like that.
-Well, and to be fair, my mother was in the midst of her mother dying of congestive heart failure.
+But, to be fair, my mother was in the midst of her mother dying of congestive heart failure.
 She can’t really be blamed for having had other things than Mr. Perry on her mind.

-Most non-sock knitters are like I used to be: prone to gazing, jaw-dropped, at sock-knitters like how are you doing that?
+Most non-sock knitters are like I used to be: prone to gazing, jaw-dropped, at sock-knitters as if to say how are you doing that?
 Are you Einstein?
 All those needles!
 I could never do that.
-And then they roll their eyes (inwardly, at least, if they’re polite) because sock knitters always reply with something along the lines of what are you talking about?
-This is so easy.
+And then they roll their eyes (inwardly, at least, if they’re polite) because sock knitters always reply with something along the lines of but this is so easy.

-And you know what?
+Do you know what?
 The sock knitters are right.
 It is easy.
 All it takes is the basics: knowing how to cast on, how to knit, how to purl, and how to sew up the toe at the end.
-In terms of supplies and equipment, all you need are a set of 5 double pointed knitting needles of the right size, about 100g of yarn of the right thickness (there’s tons of “sock weight” yarn out there), and a good pattern.
+In terms of supplies and equipment, all you need are a set of 5 double-pointed knitting needles of the right size, about 100g of yarn of the right thickness (there’s tons of “sock weight” yarn out there), and a good pattern.
 I recommend The Knitting Squirrel’s.
 It’s easy to follow and results in a great sock.
-The heel is also extra cushy.
+The heel is extra cushy.

-The absolute worst part of knitting a sock is the fiddly bit at the beginning, where you’re setting everything up on four needles and having to purl-knit-purl (etc) so the first few rows are ribbed, preventing them from rolling up.
+The absolute worst part of knitting a sock is the fiddly bit at the beginning, where you’re setting everything up on four needles and having to purl-knit-purl (etc) so the first few rows are ribbed, preventing them from rolling down.
 But if you get frustrated, don’t give up.
 That only lasts a handful of rows and after that, it’s a breeze!